What is endometriosis: causes to recognise

 -

-The body enters a constant low-grade inflammatory state , with chronic neuropathic pain, persistent fatigue, mood swings, anxiety, insomnia , and altered body perception.
+The body enters a constant low-grade inflammatory state, with chronic neuropathic pain, persistent fatigue, mood swings, anxiety, insomnia, and altered body perception.

-What happens to those who suffer from endometriosis?
+What happens to those suffering from endometriosis

 -